 When it comes to Greek salad, there are a bunch of different versions.
 According to Wikipedia, authentic Greek salad is going to be made “with pieces of tomatoes, sliced cucumbers, onion, feta cheese, and olives, typically seasoned with salt and oregano, and dressed with olive oil.”

 From there people add their own spin on things.
-I use all the traditional ingredients but add a couple extra things:
+I use all the traditional ingredients but add a couple of extra things:

 - artichoke hearts